nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-testing.rst

 short guard first disabled then enabled (cases 17-32).
 Cases 33-64 repeat the same configurations but for two spatial streams (MIMO abstraction).

-When run with the legacy YansWifiPhy, as in ``./ns3 --run "wifi-spectrum-saturation-example --wifiType=ns3::YansWifiPhy"``, the same output is observed:
+When run with the legacy YansWifiPhy, as in ``./ns3 run "wifi-spectrum-saturation-example --wifiType=ns3::YansWifiPhy"``, the same output is observed:

 ::